 Dhaka Stock Exchange Extends Technology Partnership with Nasdaq

-/EIN News/ -- NEW YORK and DHAKA, Bangladesh, Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Dhaka Stock Exchange (DSE) and Nasdaq (Nasdaq: NDAQ) today announced the extension of their partnership where Nasdaq provides DSE with trading technology.
+NEW YORK and DHAKA, Bangladesh, Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Dhaka Stock Exchange (DSE) and Nasdaq NDAQ today announced the extension of their partnership where Nasdaq provides DSE with trading technology.
 The agreement includes an upgrade of Nasdaq´s X-stream INET technology in order to accommodate the increasing trading activity of the exchange with maintained market resiliency and investor integrity.

 During 2022, DSE successfully launched a new Alternative Trading Board - ATB - and an SME market.
 DSE today have over 300 brokering intermediaries and processes around 400,000 equity trades per day in its 650+ listed securities with a combined market cap of around 73 billion USD.
 To facilitate the next stage of its expansion, the upgrade of its trading system will be an integral part.